drummerjolev/time-lock-puzzle/README.md

 ## Production

-DO NOT USE IN PRODUCTION.
+🛑 DO NOT USE IN PRODUCTION ✋.
 This code is very experimental and is part of a bigger project which will be linked here soon.
 Security is not guaranteed, assume it is unsafe.
 In the meantime, feel free to play around.
 PRs are very welcome.